 Burlesque Classes in Sydney

-We also specialise in group events which are held in a private decadent function space where participants can sip champagne, nibble canapes and learn a feathered fan dance routine with one of our talented Burlesque teachers.
+We specialise in group events which are held in a private decadent function space where participants can sip champagne, nibble canapes and learn a feathered fan dance routine with one of our talented Burlesque teachers.
 So if you're looking for fun and unique ideas for a Hens, Birthday or group event, then simply give us a call and we will be happy to help you plan a memorable experience.

 Back to Burlesque